jcs-instructor/mobtimer/backlog.md

   - [ ] 2nd crack on start scripts, think about class vs function
   - [ ] In tasks.json, reorder tasks by order of execution

-Next
+- [ ] Ethan - between sessions:
   - [ ] Automate index.ts
     - [ ] import and export exports.ts
     - [ ] get rid of most export statements from index.ts (exclude MobTimer something)
   - [ ] Check if we have an extra symlink watch
   - [ ] Investigate regeneration of d.ts files - can't reproduce

+Next

 - [ ] UI features (without styling) for all server-exposed methods - using React:
   - [ ] Put action button on separate page that is shown after you join mob.
 See [React Router Proposal](./proposal-react-router.md)